mardix/sailor/README.md

 ```

-## Upgrade Boxie
+## Upgrade Polybox

-If you're already using Boxie, you can upgrade Boxie with:
+If you're already using Polybox, you can upgrade Polybox with:

 ```
-ssh boxie@host.com update
+ssh polybox@host.com update
 ```
 ---

 ## CHANGELOG

+- 0.2.0
+  - Rebranding Boxie to Polybox with Cardi B image, Okrrrrrr! (joke, joke)
+  - Remove Python 2 support.
+  - Recommend Ubuntu 20.04.
+  - Added separate install process for Ubuntu 2018.04
+  - Added custom index.html page
+  - Added aplication/json in nginx

 - 0.1.0
   - Initial
-  - boxie.yml contains the application configuration
+  - polybox.yml contains the application configuration
   - 'app.run.web' is set for static/web/wsgi command.
 Static accepts one path
   - added 'cli.upgrade' to upgrade to the latest version
-  - 'boxie.json' can now have scripts to run
+  - 'polybox.json' can now have scripts to run
   - 'uwsgi' and 'nginx' are hidden, 'app.env' can contain basic key
   - 'app.static_paths' is an array
   - Fixed python virtualenv setup, if the repo was used for a different runtime